 Baltic Rim Economies

-The issue covers topical themes, including security cooperation, energy policy and tourism in the Baltic Sea Region.
+The issue covers topical themes, including environment and maritime industry in the Baltic Sea Region.
 Highlights of this issue:

 To receive the Baltic Rim Economies review free of charge, you may register to the mailing list.
 The review is published 4-6 times a year.

 Baltic Rim Economies review is co-funded by the Centrum Balticum Foundation, the City of Turku, the John Nurminen Foundation, the Turku Chamber of Commerce and the Port of Turku.

 The University of Turku, the Pan-European Institute or the sponsors of this review are not responsible for the opinions expressed in the Expert articles.